 There are good reasons and bad reasons to use blockchains.
 In conversations with people thinking about blockchain use cases, I have noticed common confusions and conflations arising from words initially used in a narrow context (usually to describe bitcoin’s blockchain) being understood more generically for blockchains.
 In this post I hope to untangle some of these common misconceptions.

 Given that a blockchain is meant to replace a trusted external third party, or is meant to create trust between entities who don’t fully trust each other, an internal blockchain seems a contradiction in terms… At this stage of the development of the technology a legitimate answer to the question “Why use a blockchain?” may actually be “Why not?”

 People use the term ‘blockchain technology’ to mean different things, and it can be confusing.
 This article is a gentle introduction to blockchain technology and assumes minimal technical knowledge.
-It attempts to describe what it is rather than why should I care, which is described in other posts.
+It attempts to describe “what it is” rather than “why should I care”.